teodesian/playwright-perl/README.md

 Things should work on 5.20 or newer, but...
 Tests might fail due to Temp file weirdness with Test::MockFile.

+## Supported OS

+Everything seems to work fine on OSX and Linux.

+On Windows, you will have to approve a UAC prompt to exempt playwright_server from being firewalled off.

 ## How2develop

 Everything should more or less set itself up automatically, or explode and tell you what to do.